Medicare’s 2018 Annual Election Period (AEP) is upon us. As with previous years, it begins on 15 October and ends on 7 December.

 Here’s an interesting and important fact.
 According to recent Kaiser Family Foundation research, nearly 50% of all seniors with a Medicare Advantage plan have a plan with a $6,700 MOOP.
 That means if you regularly see a specialist for a chronic condition or have an injury or illness that puts you in the hospital, you’re likely to be pulling $6,700 out of your pocket before the plan takes over.

-If you can afford this risk, there’s a Medigap plan that offers complete health care flexibility and kicks in to 100% coverage when you’ve reached $4,940 in annual Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health....
+If you can afford this risk, there’s a Medigap plan that offers complete health care flexibility and kicks in to 100% coverage when you’ve reached $4,940 in annual Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.....
 It’s Medigap Plan K, and it’s worth looking at as an alternative, particularly if your Medicare Advantage plan options are limited.

 Get to know the MedicareWire.com Website